yeewaifatt/Project-2---Predicting-Crowdfunding-Outcomes/README.md

 ---
 ## Preprocessing and Feature engineering
-Features were selected form the databe using an SQL engine and pandas.
+Features were selected form the database using an SQL engine and pandas.
 The query was written to select data that would only have been available prior to the the kickstarter project ending.
 Data preprocessing consisted of dropping of duplicates, NaN values and some low level feature engineering.
 Non-neumerical features were encoded using a OneHotEncoding and all other values were scaled using a standard scaler.

 ---
 ## Model exploration